situmtech/situm-android-getting-started/app/src/main/java/es/situm/gettingstarted/drawpois/README.md

 Now, you can draw the `POI`s over the map,to do this we created a method `drawPoi` in the example.

-You can see how to do this in DrawPoisActivity.java
+You can see how to do this in `DrawPoisActivity`